 - Stand up straight and carry your own weight.
 Shoulders back, tummy tucked in, head tall.
 Don't make your partner hold you up.

 - Communicate!
-Congratulate the successes and work out the failures.
+Congratulate the successes and try to work out the oopies.
 Tell your partner what you need from them without pointing fingers.
 Be proud of each other!